 Meet one of the best curry shops in Tokyo - Curry Kingdom.
 They have one of the greatest varieties of curry to choose from that we have ever seen, including fish curry, chicken curry, pork curry and even fruit curries such as the Strawberry-flavored one.

-Okonomiyaki is similar to a pancake with the way it is pressed on a griddle but the ingredients are much more different and is usually considered a savory dish.
-It is typically made with flour, yam and egg, but you can add also anything you like.
+Okonomiyaki is similar to a pancake with the way it is pressed on a griddle but the ingredients are much more diverse and is usually considered a savory dish.
+It is typically made with flour, yam and egg, but you can add almost anything you like.
 The most common additions are green onions, beef, shrimp, squid, vegetables, mochi and cheese.
 In some restaurants, the experience is more interactive because the chef goes to the table and makes it on a griddle while the customers help the chef by adding other ingredients.

 6. Shabu Shabu

 Shabu shabu is essentially a Japanese hot pot dish.
-For this dish it uses many kinds of meats and seafood, mostly the softer ones, and sides of vegetables, tofu and noodles.
-The way it works is you grab a piece of meat (you can also pick some of the vegetables) and immerse it in the pot with hot water or consomme.
+For this dish it uses many kinds of meats and seafood, mostly the softer kinds, and sides of vegetables, tofu and noodles.
+The way it works is you grab a piece of meat (you can also pick some of the vegetables) and immerse it in the pot with hot water or consommé.
 Once it is cooked, you dip it in a sesame sauce with some rice as a side dish.
 Very delicious!